RonLinu/ydownloader/README.md

 </pre>

 -----------------------------------------------
-If Node.js, yt-dlp and ffmpeg are NOT installed.
+If some utilities are NOT installed.
+The following download links can be usefull.

 Download 'Node.js' latest version at: https://nodejs.org/en/download
 This is an archive file for Linux/MacOS or an msi file for Windows.